-4.3.1 Running Weblate in the Docker
+4.3.1 Running Weblate with Docker

-With dockerized weblate deployment you can get your personal weblate instance up an running in seconds.
+With dockerized Weblate deployment you can get your personal Weblate instance up an running in seconds.
 All of Weblate's dependencies are already included.
-PostgreSQL is configured as the default database.
+PostgreSQL is set up as the default database.

 Deployment